AmokSolderer/APC/README.md

 To summarize the above it can be said that the APC does replace all CPU, power driver and sound related boards at a price of well below 100€ per board.

 ![APC 2.0](https://github.com/AmokSolderer/APC/blob/master/DOC/PICS/APC.JPG)

-The picture shows an APC 3.0 board configured for System 9 + 11 machines as the connectors for System 3 - 7 are not populated.
+The picture shows an APC 3.1 board with the new on-board SD-Card slot below the Arduino.
-See my [APC 3 video](https://www.youtube.com/watch?v=4EgOTJyxMXo) to get an impression what has changed compared to the previous versions.
+See my [APC 3 video](https://www.youtube.com/watch?v=4EgOTJyxMXo) to get an impression what the boards can do.

 There's a table of contents of the available documentation at the end of this page.